McArthur-Burney Falls Memorial State Park

 - The primary trail is not wheelchair accessible due to some stairs and its steepnees.
 However, there is an alternative option to get down to the falls by wheelchair described here: Wheelchair Traveling - Burney Falls

-- Camping reservations are required
+- Camping reservations are required (see the camping section above)

 - Fishing is possible at Burney Creek or at Lake Britton.
 Licensed anglers check here for current fishing regulation.